HappyShield/happyshield.github.io/pages/manualCreasingStraightLineMethod_EN.md

 ![](../assets/0_MD_Instruction Files/HS_DIY_Instructions/STEPS/HS_DYI_13.jpg)

-To fold the first curve, start with one corner, if some segments does not fold, score again with the pen and ruler.
+To fold the first curve, start with one corner, if some segments do not fold, repeat the creasing procedure.

 ---